 \subsection{Visual Explanation using Grad-CAM}

 We explore how the neural networks arrive at their decision by utilizing Gradient-weighted Class Activation Mapping (Grad-CAM) \cite{selvaraju2017grad}.
 Grad-CAM uses the gradient of a target class flowing into the final convolution layer to produce a localization map highlighting the important regions in the image for that specific class.
-We use the implementation provided in \footnote{\href{https://github.com/FrancescoSaverioZuppichini/A-journey-into-Convolutional-Neural-Network-visualization-}{https://github.com/FrancescoSaverioZuppichini/A-journey-into-Convolutional-Neural-Network-visualization-}}.
-We display results for two candidate networks: VGG16 and EfficientNet on two tasks: informativeness and disaster types.
+We report results for two candidate networks, i.e., VGG16 and EfficientNet, on two tasks, i.e., informativeness and disaster type.
 We use the models trained using RandAugment for this experiment.

 In Figure \ref{fig:vis_info}, we show the activation map for the predicted class for some images from the informativeness test set.
-From these images, it seems that EfficientNet performs better for localizing important regions in the image for the class of interest.
-VGG16 tends to depend on smaller regions for decision making.
+From these images, it is apparent that EfficientNet performs better for localizing important regions in the image for the class of interest.
+VGG16 tends to depend on smaller regions for decision-making.
 The last row shows an image where VGG16 misclassified an informative image as not informative.

-We show the activation map for some images from the test set of the disaster types task in Figure \ref{fig:vis_dis}.
+We show the activation map for some images from the test set of the disaster type task in Figure \ref{fig:vis_dis}.
 Here, the difference in localization quality between the two models is even more pronounced.
 The activation maps from VGG are difficult to interpret in the first and third images, even though the model classifies them correctly.
 The second image shows that VGG may focus on the smoke regions for classifying fire images.
-This explains why it identifies the last image as fire, mistaking the clouds as smoke.
+This explains why it identifies the last image as fire, misclassifying the clouds as smoke.

-Overall, these results suggest that EfficientNet not only outperforms other models in the numeric measures, it also produces results that are easier to interpret.
+Overall, these results suggest that EfficientNet does not only outperform other models in the numeric measures but it also produces activation maps that are easier to interpret.